fbpx

 Online Vet Practices have emerged as a convenient alternative, offering virtual consultations via video or chat.
 These services are ideal for advice, triage, and guidance when an in-person visit isn’t immediately necessary.
 However, they cannot physically examine or treat pets, and any serious health issues will still need to be addressed by a physical vet practice.
 The primary advantage of online vet practices is their accessibility, especially in non-urgent situations, making veterinary advice more available to pet owners who may have time constraints or live in remote areas.

-If your pet need’s specialist care then your Vet may well refer you to a specialist referral centre or offer your Veterinary care within your own general practice by a mobile surgeon known as a Peripatetic Vet.
+If your pet need’s specialist care or support then your Vet may well refer you to a specialist referral centre, offer you Veterinary care within your own general practice by an in-house surgeon or mobile surgeon known as a Peripatetic Vet, visit an Animal Hospital or attend a Physiotherapy Clinic.

 As of August 2024 there are specialist requirements your Vet MUST follow in making these referrals so that you are fully informed about the options available for your Pet’s care.
-Our friends at Moores Ortho have set out an easy to read explanation of this on their website.
+Our friends at The Moores Orthopaedic Clinic have set out an easy to read explanation of this on their website.

 Referral Centres are specialised veterinary facilities where pets are sent by their first-opinion vet for advanced care.
 They are often staffed by veterinary specialists who focus on specific fields like orthopaedics, neurology, or oncology.
 Referral centres have cutting-edge equipment and expertise to handle complex conditions that require more specialised knowledge and treatment than a general vet practice can provide.